How Much Does a Trip To Hawaii Cost for a Family of Four (2026 Prices)

 - 7-Day Oahu Itinerary Without a Rental Car

-Food
+Food in Hawaii

-Just when you think that you’ve paid for all of the expensive things on your trip, think again.
+When you think that you’ve paid for all of the expensive things on your trip, think again.
 Eating out in Hawaii is expensive.

 Even hitting the food trucks (Maui food trucks and Kauai food trucks are the best!) can add up to a considerable amount (though they’re delicious and worth it).